 Rivier College , Nashua, NH (MEd)

 Are you (or is your child) "math phobic"?
 Are you lost in math class, or stuck at the first sentence of a paper you have to write for Monday?
 Is your idea of organization "well, it's in there somewhere!"?
 Do you want to do better in school?
 Are you taking an honors class and want to excel?
 Do you have to pass college math or a qualifying test?
 Do you need someone to help with all subjects? with writing papers? with just getting through that mountain of work that you can't even figure out how to start?

 I'll help...and we'll have fun doing it.

 I specialize in getting stuck problems unstuck.
 Helping people who didn't get it in class go "AHA!"
 Giving that extra boost of understanding, clarity, or organizational help so you can be the best student you can be.

-I am a certified teacher in both New Hampshire and Massachusetts, MEd general special ed, HQT in math through algebra 1, English through HS level.
+I am a certified teacher, MEd general special ed, HQT in math through algebra 1, English through HS level.
 I taught/tutored in public and special ed schools in NH for six years, mostly middle school through 9th grade, but also high school.
 I am a former technical writer (15 years) and computer programmer (8 years).
 I've been updating my math skills and am now proficient in Geometry and Algebra 2 also.
-I'm currently tutoring students privately and through WyzAnt, and loving it!
+I'm currently tutoring students privately and through Wyzant, and loving it!